victor2carvajal/Framework_RestAssured_Cucumber/README.md

  # Performance Testing K6

-You could find scripts for performance testing using K6 you could find it at the folder called Performance_Tesitng_K6
+You could find scripts for performance testing using K6 within the folder called Performance_Tesitng_K6

 To Run performance testing use: